sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 | `src/actionCreators/feature.js` |  |
 | `src/reducers/feature.js` |  |

-I> Kent C. Dodds wrote [a nice article on colocation](https://kentcdodds.com/blog/colocation).
+I> To learn more about colocation, read [Kent C. Dodds’s article](https://kentcdodds.com/blog/colocation).

 A common complaint about colocation is that it makes components too large.
 In such cases, it’s better to extract some parts into their own components, along with the markup, styles, and logic.